keptn/keptn.github.io/content/docs/0.7.x/operate/upgrade/index.md

 ### Configure delivery assistant for existing projects

-To add manual approvals steps to the delivery workflow as described in the [Continuos delivery section](../../continuous_delivery/multi_stage/#approval-strategy), you can update the `shipyard.yaml` file of the project as follows.
+To add manual approvals steps to the task sequence of delivery as described in the [Continuos delivery section](../../continuous_delivery/multi_stage/#approval-strategy), you can update the `shipyard.yaml` file of the project as follows.

 For each stage you would like to enable the approval feature, you can add the `approval_strategy` property to the stage definition.